 The organic wine market was evaluated at around US$7.049 billion during the year 2020 and is expected to grow at a CAGR of 1.58% to reach a market value of US$7.869 billion by 2027.

-As the term suggests, organic wine is made from grapes which are grown organically.
-This means that grapes, which are chosen for the purpose of manufacturing of organic wine, are grown using practices which do not involve use of synthetic fertilizers, pesticides or any growth modifiers.
-The organic wine market growth is majorly being driven by rising awareness among people, in many countries, fregarding the benefits of consuming organic foods and beverages.
+As the term suggests organic wine is made from grapes that are grown organically.
+This means that grapes, which are chosen to manufacture organic wine, are grown using practices that do not involve the use of synthetic fertilizers, pesticides, or any growth modifiers.
+The organic wine market growth is majorly being driven by rising awareness among people, in many countries, regarding the benefits of consuming organic foods and beverages.
 Japan, for instance, has been witnessing a continuously increasing popularity of organic foods for more than a decade.